gpaumier/gp2/src/pages/wikimedia.rst

    .. figure:: /images/document_all_the_things.png
       :figclass: framed-img

-      My adaptation of the "`X all the things <https://knowyourmeme.com/memes/all-the-things>`__" meme, based on the original artwork by `Hyperbole and a Half <http://hyperboleandahalf.blogspot.com/2010/06/this-is-why-ill-never-be-adult.html>`__.
+      My adaptation of the "`X all the things <https://knowyourmeme.com/memes/all-the-things>`__" meme, based on the original artwork by `Hyperbole and a Half <http://hyperboleandahalf.blogspot.com/2010/06/this-is-why-ill-never-be-adult.html>`__ (all rights reserved).

 The obsession of Wikipedians with documentation and record-keeping is both a blessing and a curse when it comes to studying the history of the Wikimedia movement.
 A blessing because hardly anything ever disappears completely from the archives of the site.
 A curse because the overabundance of historical artifacts and documents makes wikiarchaeology a relentless exercise in endurance, perseverance, and often luck.